 A few days before Christmas 2004, my boyfriend of two years took me to a Christmas lights display.
 It’s no secret that I’m like a toddler in an empty refrigerator box when it comes to Christmas, so the venue was perfection.
 The icing on the cake was that a portion of the entrance fee went to local animal shelters.
 Since I prefer dogs to most of the people I know, it was a clutch move on my man’s part.

 Everything was storybook beautiful.
 Shimmering lights reflecting off a fresh blanket of snow like thousands of tiny mirrors.
 Families bundled in their hats and scarves, huddling together for warmth or for just because.
-My nose, dripping just enough to necessitate several subtle snorts so that I looked like a coke head.
-Awwww, romance.
+My nose, dripping just enough to necessitate several not-so-subtle snorts so that I looked like Donald Trump during the Presidential debates.
+Only I have better hair.
+Romance at its finest.

-By the time my man had returned, sixteen hours later, the falling temperatures had turned me into one frozen bitch.
+By the time my boyfriend had returned, sixteen hours later, the falling temperatures had turned me into one frozen bitch.

 Where have you been?!